74Thirsty/gnoman2.0/README.md

 - Hidden wallets prefer OS keyring storage via `keytar`.
 - Electron preload exposes a minimal `window.safevault.invoke` surface with context isolation.
 - Database and log files live under `.safevault/` to keep sensitive material scoped locally.
+- Product registration details are stored locally with scrypt-derived hashing and can be audited via the Settings page.

+## Documentation Wiki

+- Explore the in-app wiki under **Wiki Guide** to review onboarding and security checklists.
+- Markdown sources live in `docs/wiki/` for easy customization and operational runbooks.

 ## Roadmap